Adam Driver must expose the CIA in this riveting post-9/11 drama.

 One of the interesting aspects is how Eigil Bryld’s cinematography is colorized in the time periods.
 From 2001-2002, the scope is given a yellowish look, making it look like a Soderbergh piece, while the current years is given its normal images.
 I don’t know why exactly this choice was made, but at least it’s able to distinguish the past and present a bit.

-I’m not a political, so I didn’t understand every aspect in “The Report.” but what I do acknowledge is how politics can be honest or deceitful in their ways of changing America.
+I’m not that political, so I didn’t understand every aspect in “The Report.” but what I do acknowledge is how politics can be honest or deceitful in their ways of changing America.
 Give it up to Scott Z. Burns for committing to the true story, and for guiding the cast in the right direction.
 This is damn entertaining.

 Edward Snowden is wanted for holding NSA secrets, so half of us believe he is the good guy, while others believe he is a traitor.
 This is just a current example of how people are willing to risk their lives for the greater good.
 In this case, it’s all about fighting the system.